-- an American Montessori Society (AMS) Member school.
-Sterling Montessori follows the AMS educational guidelines. - licensed by the State of North Carolina, Division of Child Development and Early Education, as a childcare and preschool facility. - a full day, Montessori preschool program which offers an optional summer camp. - overseen by the LHU Board of Directors, a nonprofit organization. - committed to offering parent education in Montessori methods and philosophies.
+- An American Montessori Society (AMS) Member school.
+Sterling Montessori follows the AMS educational guidelines. - Licensed by the State of North Carolina, Division of Child Development and Early Education, as a childcare and preschool facility. - A full day, Montessori preschool program which offers an optional summer camp. - Overseen by the LHU Board of Directors, a non-profit organization (see below) - Committed to offering parent education in Montessori methods and philosophies.

-Sterling Montessori Charter School is...
+1.1.g Sterling Montessori Charter School is:

-- an AMS (American Montessori Society) Member school.
-Sterling Montessori follows the AMS educational guidelines. - a full day, ten-month, Montessori kindergarten, elementary and middle school educational program. - chartered by the State of North Carolina as a public charter school.
-Sterling Montessori meets or exceeds all North Carolina State Standards. - overseen by the LHU Board of Directors, a non-profit organization. - committed to offering parent education in the Montessori method and philosophies.
+- An AMS (American Montessori Society) Member school.
+Sterling Montessori follows the AMS educational guidelines. - A full day, ten-month, Montessori kindergarten, elementary and middle school educational program. - Chartered by the State of North Carolina as a public charter school.
+Sterling Montessori meets or exceeds all North Carolina State Standards.

+- Overseen by the LHU Board of Directors, a non-profit organization. - Committed to offering parent education in the Montessori method and philosophies.